betterify/bigspring/exampleSite/content/blog/2021-05-11-google-script-in-hugo.md

 ---
 layout: blog
-title: Google Script in Hugo
+title: Google Script Embed in Hugo
 date: 2021-05-11T07:05:45.634+00:00
 author: Avadhoot Dandekar
 image: https://lh3.googleusercontent.com/pw/ACtC-3cOx9_Z1woEV1vSCJCCpkQQ9-iY39f1GAYrKzpJ1qyzx2JC4ZSZasKlzHEafR40Lvw0DnJ8nwVwcY2pmqXJP69Wyf6Ls3mgIzlfzHRAf-SKIniJ8mZ-GbEQJ6wToC4yRgOBPNJBSs_WLF9GwMvYBix57g=w800-h500-no
 type: featured
-tags: ["Hugo","Jamstack"]
+tags: ["Hugo","Google", "Script"]
 # meta description
 description: "This is meta description"
 # post draft
 draft: false
 ---
+# Is it possible to embed Google Script in Hugo?

+Is it a good idea to see whether Google Script can be embedded in a Hugo site?
+We all know that Hugo is the fastest framework to build static websites.
+In this post I am trying embed Google Script in the **Hugo** site!!

 {{< rawhtml >}}
 <div>